Starmand6/optimism-price-feeds/README.md

 ## About The Project

 If you're developing on Optimism, instead of wasting your sacred and precious time searching for the Chainlink price feeds and messing around with `latestRoundData()`, just inherit these contracts and sit back and take a load off, why don't ya?
 These contracts have all currently available pairs on Optimism - Goerli and Optimism - Mainnet, with the exception of BUSD (since it's death has been proclaimed) and DOGE, because I don't want to.
-(If you're a smarmy whale and are feeling extra meme-y and saucy, feel free to call `imALittleMemeZealot()` and send 1 ETH with the call to the contract on Mainnet, and it will automatically add DOGE to the price feed mapping `s_priceFeeds`.
+(The Op-Mainnet version will be deployed soon, and if you're a smarmy whale and are feeling extra meme-y and saucy, feel free to call `imALittleMemeZealot()` and send 1 ETH with the call to the contract on Op-Mainnet, and it will automatically add DOGE to the price feed mapping `s_priceFeeds`.
 I think it's a reasonable ask for selling out part of my soul.
 You can also send 0.01 testnet ETH to the Goerli contract to do the same, but I mean, like, why?)

 Once you inherit either contract, if it's a USD pair, call `getUSDPrice()` with the ticker symbol as an input and you'll now have the USD price.
 If you need the other side of the pair, divide a USD value by the return of `getUSDPrice()`.
 Call `getUSDAmount()` with amount and ticker symbol as inputs to get the amount in USD.
 I included a `getPriceOf()` function, for non-USD price feeds as well.

 See the Usage Notes section below for a quick word on the returned decimals of these functions.

-<u>Ticker Symbols for all Available Price Feeds</u>
+### Ticker Symbols for all Available Price Feeds

 OPTIMISM - GOERLI: